wangtuguahhh/Capstone_2/README.md

 **Data Augmentation:**

-* Currently, multiple data augmentation methods were used such as rotation, flip, scaling, adding noises and etc. Try to limit to one augmentation method to see if certain augmentation improves model performance.
+* Multiple data augmentation methods were used in this work, such as rotation, flip, scaling, adding noises, etc. Try to limit to one augmentation method to see if certain augmentation improves model performance.
-* Expore other augmentation technique.
+* Explore other augmentation techniques.

 **Input Data:**

-Search online to collect more images for the classes with limited number of samples.
+Search online to collect more images for the classes with a limited number of samples.

 ## 9. Acknowledgement